RedHatOfficial/ocp4-vsphere-upi-automation/stage_1/load_balancer/f5/ocp4_lb_f5_init/README.md

 Role Name
 =========

-A role for configuring the necessary components of an F5 Load Balancer for connectivity of an OpenShift 4 cluster.
+A role for configuring the necessary components of an F5 Load Balancer for initial connectivity of an OpenShift 4 cluster in a UPI install.

 Requirements
 ------------